gueronlj/my-books/mybooks1/README.md

 -  The password confirmation is currently not checked for.
    When trying to check for  it, it till throw an error ('no attribute password_confirm').

+-  When deleting a bet, the redirect needs to change depending on if the bet was removed from the user show page or the bet show page